Running Man (TV program): Season 2 proposal

-On December 14, 2016, it was announced that Kim Jong-kook and Song Ji-hyo were leaving the show, as a new season with a new format starring the remaining cast members and new member Kang Ho-dong would air in January 2017.
-Initial reception was mixed.
-However, it was revealed that Kim Jong-kook and Song Ji-hyo were not given any notice about their removal, resulting in an overwhelming negative reaction.
-In addition, news of Kang refusing the offer to join the new season resulted in a possible cancellation of Season 2 of Running Man.
+On December 14, 2016, it was announced that Kim Jong-kook and Song Ji-hyo were leaving the show.
+Song was to focus on her acting career, while Kim would continue individual activities.
+The announcement came with a revamp of the program for a second season airing in January 2017, in which Kang Ho-dong was in talks for joining.
+This would have been the first collaboration between Yoo Jae-suk and Kang Ho-dong since X-Man ended in 2007.
+However, it was revealed that Kim Jong-kook and Song Ji-hyo were not given any notice about their removal.
+The following day, Kang Ho-dong's company, SM Culture & Contents, announced that the entertainer had pulled out from the program.
+SBS released an apology to Kim, Song, and the other Running Man members the same day.

-On December 16, 2016, an emergency meeting was held with the consensus reached that all members would leave, ending the program altogether in February 2017 with a subsequent program taking its place.

-However, on January 24, 2017, SBS announced that the show will continue airing with all of the remaining cast members.
+On December 16, 2016, an emergency meeting was held, where consensus was reached to keep the original members and end the program in February 2017.
+However, on January 24, 2017, SBS announced that the show would continue airing past February.
 The decision came after Nam Seung-yong, the new Vice President of SBS Entertainment Headquarters, who was involved in conceiving Running Man, had further conversations with every member in regards to the show's future.
-Subsequently, after apologizing to Kim Jong-kook and Song Ji-hyo for all of the issues regarding the program, the former then became actively involved in convincing the other members to continue working on the program.
+After Nam apologized to Kim Jong-kook and Song Ji-hyo for all of the issues regarding the program, Kim became actively involved in convincing the other members to continue working on the program.

 Webtoon plagiarism

-On April 28, 2019, Running Man was criticized for plagiarizing Naver webtoon “Money Game”.
+On April 28, 2019, Running Man was criticized for plagiarizing Naver webtoon Money Game.
 The aired episode showed cast members put into a studio and given money to spend as a group.
-The fans of the "Money Game" webtoon pointed out the similarities between the episode concept and the webtoon's storyline.
-“Money Game” writer Bae Jin-Soo and Naver Webtoon, the platform in which the webtoon is published, both stated that they never received prior notification or requests for consent to be able to adopt the "Money Game" storyline into a Running Man episode.
-In response, producers of Running Man issued an apology to both parties.
+The fans of Money Game pointed out the similarities between the episode concept and the webtoon's storyline.
+Money Game writer Bae Jin-soo and Naver Webtoon, the platform in which the webtoon is published, both stated that they never received prior notification or requests for consent to be able to adopt the webtoon's storyline into a Running Man episode.
+In response, producers of the show issued an apology to both parties.